michaelulin/Doc2VecProject/README.md

 # Doc2VecProject

-Doc2Vec On The WikiVoyage Corpus¶
+Doc2Vec On The WikiVoyage Corpus

 Motivation: I love to travel, especially to offbeat/out-of-the-way/unusual places